 - Cultural Heritage

-Based at the newly established Cultural Heritage Institute, this research cluster is examining the historic environment.
+Based at the newly established RAU Swindon, this research cluster is examining the historic environment.

 This includes a number of archaeological projects in Britain and overseas as well as studies of historically important industrial buildings and landscapes.
 The group has a strong interest in connections between soils and historic land-use, using shallow geophysics, pXRF and UAV imaging as data sources.
 Heritage-based regeneration is another area of focus.
 The cluster has specific expertise in cave and subterranean archaeology both in the UK and Africa.

 Collaborators: Professor Mark Horton, Abdallah Khamis (Zanzibar) Dr Laura Basell (Leicester), Dr Eren Morales (UCSC), Dr Shadia Taha (Cambridge), Dr Abdallah Mkumbukwa (State University, Zanzibar)

 Funding source: GCRF/AHRC Network Plus Grant, ‘Rising form the Depths’

 Pemba Island (Zanzibar, Tanzania) retains a strong maritime heritage, from its role as a key trading centre of the Western Indian Ocean from the 8th century.
 The project investigates the surviving intangible cultural heritage on the coast of East Pemba, through studies of material culture, fishing practices, boat building, and craft production, linked to a study of the ruined sites of the 18th/19th century.
 The information is being used to sustain the maritime communities, conserve fish and shellfish stock, and protect the cultural heritage.
 A new maritime museum is being developed in the Zanzibar Stone Town, with the Department of Antiquities and Museums, with displays also planned in the Old Fort in Chake Chake, Pemba Island.